-Mirna Chehade, MD
+Mirna Chehade, MD, MPH

-Dr. Chehade has several publications on gastrointestinal food allergies and eosinophilic gastrointestinal disorders.
-She is an active member in national and international organizations, including AAAAI, EAACI,NASPGHAN and AGA.
-She also volunteers as a member of the medical advisory boards of the American Partnership for Eosinophilic Disorders (APFED) and the International Food Protein Induced Enterocolitis Syndrome Association (iFPIES).
-Dr. Chehade is a frequently invited speaker at national and international meetings, and an invited reviewer for a number of gastroenterology and allergy journals.
+Dr. Chehade is an active member in national and international organizations, including AAAAI, EAACI,NASPGHAN, and AGA.
+She serves as the Co-Chair for the Rare Diseases Clinical Research Network Diversity sub-committee and Associate Chair for the CEGIR Diversity Research sub-committee.
+She also volunteers as a member of the medical advisory boards of the American Partnership for Eosinophilic Disorders (APFED) and the Campaign Urging Research for Eosinophilic Disease (CURED).
+Dr. Chehade is a frequently invited speaker at national and international meetings, and an invited reviewer for a number of highly-ranked gastroenterology and allergy journals.

-Visit my website: labs.icahn.mssm.edu/chehadelab
+Visit her website: https://labs.icahn.mssm.edu/chehadelab/

 - The Mount Sinai Hospital